mbchris/node-red-contrib-dl-azure-event-hub/README.md

-# node-red-contrib-azure-event-hub-send-message
+# node-red-contrib-dl-azure-event-hub
-This custom node-red node is used to sen messages to the Azure Event Hub.
+This custom node-red node is used to send messages to the Azure Event Hub.

 ## Input Parameters

 ### Name (Optional)
 The name parameter takes a string as input.
 The string would appear as the name of the node.
-Default Value is: Clovity - Send - Azure Event Hub
+Default Value is: dlEventHubSend

 ### Connection String (Mandatory):
 The endpoint connection string which allows you to connect to the event hub.